 The subroutine call statement is used to invoke a previously declared subroutine and pass a list of actual parameters to it.
-When a subroutine is completed, control normally returns to the state- ment following the call; however, the subroutine can override this return.
+When a subroutine is completed, control normally returns to the statement following the call; however, the subroutine can override this return.
 A global subroutine can branch to a label in the main body and a local subroutine can branch to a label in the procedure body.

-The form of a subroutine call statement is:

-subroutine-name [(actual-parameter[,...,actual-parameter])]
+subroutine-name

-S(A+B,B,C); S(,,C); S1.

-subroutine-name identifies the subroutine to which control is transferred.
-The subroutine-name is an identifier which has previously been declared in a subroutine declaration. actual- parameter is one of the following: identifier[(index)] arithmetic-expression logical-expression assignment-statement identifier identifies a call-by-reference parameter.
-The following items can be passed: simple-variables, array- names, pointer-names, procedure-names, and entry-points. index denotes an array or pointer element.
+identifies the subroutine to which control is transferred.
+The subroutine-name is an identifier which has previously been declared in a subroutine declaration.

+actual-parameter is one of the following:

+identifier[(index)] arithmetic-expression logical-expression assignment-statement \ identifies a call-by-reference parameter.
+The following items can be passed: simple-variables, arraynames, pointer-names, procedure-names, and entry-points.

+denotes an array or pointer element.
 The index is an expression or assignment statement of type INTEGER, LOGICAL, or BYTE and can only be specified for array-names and pointer-names.
-If an index is not specified, the zero element is used. arithmetic- expression, logical- expression, and are evaluated to pass a value as a call-by-value parameter.
+If an index is not specified, the zero element is used.

+arithmetic-expression, logical-expression, and assignment-statement are evaluated to pass a value as a call-by-value parameter.
 The forms for these items are described in paragraphs 4-11 through 4-17 and 4-20.

-Theinisnused to thetstack.
-See p between the actua Theinisnused to indicate that you have already put the parameter onto thetstack.
+The \ is used to indicate that you have already put the parameter onto the stack.
 See paragraph 7-4 for a discussion of the correspondence between the actual parameters in a subroutine call and the formal parameters in a subroutine declaration.
-Note that a label cannot be passed as a parameter to a subroutine nor can deleted from the stack upon returning to the calling routine unless the subroutine overrides the normal return.